by Eric Meier

 3. Cedar is relatively lightweight and soft.
 While there may be a little bit of variation from one end of the spectrum to the other, on the whole, one common expectation is that cedar will be lightweight and generally cooperative when it comes to working with tools.

-TL;DR (Too long; didn’t read) summary of cedars for North Americans
+TL;DR (Too long; didn’t read) Sidenote for cedars of North America

-I’d guess that in 90% of instances for those located in the United States or Canada, the cedar in question can be immediately narrowed down to just one of two species!
+I’d venture to guess that in 90% of instances for those located in the United States or Canada, the cedar in question can be immediately narrowed down to just one of two species.
+While regional exceptions and outliers certainly exist, there are two very common cedars used on a commercial scale in North America, and thankfully, they’re pretty easy to tell apart.

-As mentioned previously, there are between two and four Cedrus species depending on who you talk to.
+Sidenote aside, there are between two and four Cedrus species depending on different authors.
 All of them bear common names based upon their geographic occurrence.
 The two primary, more or less undisputed species are:

 - Cedrus libani (Cedar of Lebanon)